jahime001/dyna-mark/README.md

 ## What to add in the future...
 - Add user authentication
-- Where users can log in and veiw their own bookmarks or add bookmarks to their account to refer to
+- Where users can login and view their own bookmarks or add bookmarks to their account to refer to
 - Display all the most liked references so that is what users can see first, and hopefully find the most helpful resource
-- Adding a comment section for the bookamrks
+- Adding a comment section for the bookmarks
-- Add a video preview to the bookamrks so users can see what to expect before clicking on the link!
+- Add a video preview to the bookmarks so users can see what to expect before clicking on the link!

 ## Project management
 Our team got together to have standups and standowns for about 2-5 minutes at the beginning and end of each day.
 This helped set us up to know what we need to get down and appreciate what has been done!
-We followed a typical Git Flow to insure no merge conflicts occur when commiting for this project.
-This also entailed setting up different working branches to insure we would not be working on the same comonent or affecting anyone else's work!
-We collaborated accordingly and made sure everyone had enough to do, or got the supprot that was needed to move forward in a timely manner.
+We followed a typical Git Flow to ensure no merge conflicts occur when commiting for this project.
+This also entailed setting up different working branches to insure we would not be working on the same component or affecting anyone else's work!
+We collaborated accordingly and made sure everyone had enough to do, or got the support that was needed to move forward in a timely manner.
 ###
 ![Screen Shot 2022-12-14 at 8 43 38 AM](https://user-images.githubusercontent.com/114137772/207642288-f9f5241c-aae0-4b68-8535-01b014f46e8a.png)

 ## Issues and Resolutions
-- We came accross an issue with our Discover component where the page would try to load before the API could grab the data.
+- We came across an issue with our Discover component where the page would try to load before the API could grab the data.
 To resolve this we changed how we filter the data and added a handle
-- When trying to work with dark mode it messed with our CSS, but we peer programmed to get this sorted out and stlyed properly!
+- When trying to work with dark mode it messed with our CSS, but we peer programmed to get this sorted out and styled properly!

 ## Resources:
 - [Media Queries](https://www.w3schools.com/css/css_rwd_mediaqueries.asp)